MasterFacilityList/mfl_api/docs/02_developer_install.rst

 3. Run the following commands sequentially:
     * fab setup_db
-        This creates the database and runs migrations.
+        This drops the database if it exists, creates the database and runs migrations.
     * fab load_demo_data
         This will load sample test data for the API if the project **DEBUG** attribute in settings is set to `True`.
     * fab recreate_search_index
         Creates an Elasticsearch  index.
 Before running this command ensure that Elasticsearch is up and running.
 This command causes the data that has been loaded in the database to be indexed in ElasticSearch.

 .. note ::

     At times during development one may want to retain the database.
-To do so, call fab load_demo_data and fab recreate_search_index.
+To do so, call ``fab load_demo_data`` and ``fab recreate_search_index``.

     Also one may want to recreate the database.
-Calling fab setup_db drops the database, creates it again and runs migrations.
+Calling ``fab setup_db`` drops the database, creates it again and runs migrations.
 After this one may proceed to load the data and create the search index as desired.

 **B: Installing the system**